Doctoral Program Admissions

 • Application fee

-Detailed information about each component of your application is available below:
+Detailed information about each component of your application:

 • Our minimum TOEFL total score is 102, with minimum subscores of 25.
 In addition to single test date TOEFL iBT scores, the School of Design also accepts MyBest scores for TOEFL iBT.

-• Our minimum IELTS score IELTS score is 7.5, with no score lower than 7.
+• Our minimum IELTS score is 7.5, with no score lower than 7.

 • Our minimum Duolingo score is 128 total.
 Subscore minimums: Literacy: 125, Conversation: 120, Comprehension: 135, Production: 105